BruceSteers/gambas3-compile-and-install/ReadMe.md

 linux version you have.

 Supported variations are...
-Ubuntu/Mint (various versions), Debian (various versions), Raspbian, Archlinux, Alpine
+Ubuntu/Mint (various versions), Debian (various versions), Raspbian, Archlinux, Manjaro, Alpine

-Note. if you are using Archlinux please set manually as i do not know how to differntiate between archlinux and archlinux-clang
+Note. if you are using Archlinux-clang you may need to set manually as i do not know how to differntiate between archlinux and archlinux-clang

 Once your linux is detected if not run from the Gambas source folder you are asked to